JamesTsay-12/blog-site/_posts/2025-07-09-wealth-allocations-what-people-do-vs-what-works.md

 ## References and Food for Thought

 - [Why Asset-Allocation Decisions Are Complex – and What to Do About It](https://executiveeducation.wharton.upenn.edu/thought-leadership/wharton-wealth-management-initiative/wmi-thought-leadership/why-asset-allocation-decisions-are-complex-and-what-to-do-about-it/)
-- [How high net worth households allocate their wealth - Portfolio Path](https://www.theportfoliopath.com/newsletter/how-high-net-worth-households-allocate-their-wealth) This is another reference for looking at allocations across different incomes - ther may be some disparities with my other sources
+- [How high net worth households allocate their wealth - Portfolio Path](https://www.theportfoliopath.com/newsletter/how-high-net-worth-households-allocate-their-wealth) This is another reference for looking at allocations across different incomes - there may be some disparities with my other sources
 - [Federal Reserve SCF](https://www.federalreserve.gov/econres/scfindex.htm)
 - [BofA Global Wealth Report](https://business.bofaml.com/en-us/content/global-wealth-report.html)
 - [Tiger 21 Group](https://tiger21.com/)